• Home

 Remains of the old platforms can still be seen from trains passing between Deptford and London Bridge.
 In 1999 a train from Dover to London Charing Cross collided with a train from Brighton to Bedford at Spa Road, causing both to derail.
 Four people were injured, and a number of passengers had to be evacuated through the old station.

-The arch shown here displays the signage of the South East & Chatham Railway; some of the bricked-up ticket windows are also visible.
+The arch shown here displays the signage of the South East & Chatham Railway; some bricked-up ticket windows are also visible.

 BERMONDSEY SE1 - SOUTHWARK PARK RAILWAY STATION